dcrankshaw/datascience-sp14/lab10/graph-analytics-with-graphx.md

 ccResult.vertices.count
 ```

-Based on the number of vertices in the graph, does the largest connected component seem to contain most of them?
+Does it look like your graph has a single big component?

 This brings us to the end of the lab.
 We encourage you to continue playing
-with the code and to check out the [Programming Guide](TODO: Link) for further documentation about the system.
+with the code and to check out the [Programming Guide](http://spark.apache.org/docs/latest/graphx-programming-guide.html) for further documentation about the system.

 #FAQ